 What also goes without saying is that, human intervention plays an important role in configuring, training and optimizing the chatbot system.
-Chatbots are not perfect.
+Omnichannel Chatbots are not perfect.
 That’s why we need a bridge between text and voice.
 If chatbots don’t understand the human context; they can result in huge business losses, hence many organizations shy away from deploying chatbots on their applications and websites.
-However conversational Chatbots are able to understand context of the discussion and makes the conversation more engaging.
+However conversational Chatbots are able to understand the context of the discussion and makes the conversation more engaging.

 The lack in decision making is another drawback which Chat Bot faces.
 Chatbots can’t differentiate between the good and the bad.
 Their poor decision making capability is one of the reasons why many businesses still rely more on having a live agent, who can establish a human connection with the customer, which is vital for any business.

 With the rise of AI-assisted devices like Siri and Alexa and Google Home, we see many businesses are thinking of what AI-powered Virtual Assistants can do for their organizations.

 A virtual assistant may seem similar to chatbots; however, at the outset they are very different.
 The technology behind virtual assistant allows them to be used on a much broader scale.
 It allows refined applications and technology which may be used for business in everyday use; thereby having a greater capability to redefine the way we look to interact with the customer.
 What early virtual assistants lacked were workable artificial intelligence algorithms and machine learning capabilities.
 An up-to-the-minute virtual assistant, however, may even be capable of tasks like doing research and comparing products, among other quite surprising abilities.